ProgramOfi/JobApplication/README.md

 # JobApplication
- A web app where you can keep you job application.
+ A web app where you can keep your job application.